Healthy Homes Assessment Manor Park

 Insulation Manor Park

-A house that is well-insulated will reduce the risk of condensation and reduce the chances of mould and dampness and it will make it easier to allow the home to hold heat.
+A well-insulated house can reduce condensation and reduce the chances of dampness and mould, as well as making it easier to allow the household to hold the heat.

-The "R" stands for thermal resistance, and is a measure of how well the insulation withstands heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" signifies thermal resistance and is a gauge of how well insulation resists heat flow.
+The greater the R-value, the more effective the insulation.

 Check out the complete details of this Healthy Homes insulation standard.